gasgit/SW-Proj-G00305555/README.md

 Glen Gardiner

-The purpose of the project is to use a collection of Public Transport and The Outdoor Recreation Strategy datasets to build an API to find and determine if the locations are accessible using public transport(Bus_Eireann).
+The purpose of the project is to use a collection of Public Transport and The Outdoor Recreation Strategy datasets to build an API to find and determine if the locations are accessible using public transport(Bus Eireann,Irish Rail).

 ### Tools and Methods